What is Building Operator Certification (BOC)?

 How is the training conducted and how long does it take?

 BOC training includes classroom study, small group exercises, open-book exams and project assignments based on the participants' own facilities.
 Participants receive 56 hours of classroom training and complete five in-facility projects, each requiring approximately two hours of work outside the classroom.
 The projects are designed to demonstrate participants' competence in locating building heating and cooling equipment, distribution paths and control points; facility energy accounting; HVAC energy inspection reporting; and facility lighting surveys.
 Except for the course on HVAC systems, each course in the BOC training series is completed in a one-day training session.
 HVAC Systems and Controls is a two-day course.
 Typically, courses are scheduled one per month over a seven-month period.
+Upon completion of the classes and passing scores on the homework and exams, students will receive a Training Certification of Completion.
+To earn BOC Certification and become a Certified Building Operator (CBO), you must pass a comprehensive exam.
+The exam takes place after the course is completed and exam applications have been reviewed.
+For more information regarding the certification exam, please visit BOC Certification Exam.

 How do I register for BOC?